kmwang123/cme211-notes/ExamReview.md

 ```

 Output:
-To get access to the id field, can do s.id.
-On any class method, it's always (self,id)
 ```
 $ python student1.py
 <__main__.Student instance at 0x1069f6c20>
 $
 ```
+* we created an instance object (namespace that have access to their classes' attributes) by calling the class Student
+    - we have 2 objects: 1 instance and 1 class, or 2 linked namespaces
+    - the value id is pass in and assigned to self.id.
+Self automatically referes to the instance being processed (s)
+* To get access to the id field, we can do s.id.
+This attaches a new attribute to the object- programs can fetch, change, or create attributes on any object to which they have references

 ### Let's talk about `self`

-First argument to any method is 'self'-- this is usually just for convention.
+* First argument to any method is 'self'-- this is usually just for convention.
 Represents object that is calling the particular method

+* Self always receives the instance object that is the implied subject of the method call, called self by convention

 See `code-08/self.py`:
-Self is just a reference to the object

 ```py
 class Student:
     def __init__(self, id):